Matthew Gray Gubler: Personal life

-Gubler divides his time among Los Angeles, Las Vegas, and New York City.
+As of 2009, Gubler divided his time between Los Angeles, Las Vegas, and New York City.

 In 2009, while filming (500) Days of Summer in Los Angeles, Gubler dislocated his knee while out dancing.
 The injury required three surgical procedures and the use of a cane for nearly a year, which was written into the script of Criminal Minds.

-On October 27, 2014, Gubler became a certified minister and officiated at the wedding of his Criminal Minds co-star Paget Brewster and Steve Damstra, on November 29, 2014.
+On October 27, 2014, Gubler became a certified minister and officiated at the wedding of Steve Damstra and Gubler's Criminal Minds co-star Paget Brewster on November 29, 2014.